Police Officer

 Here’s how the selection process works:

-2. Attend an MPD Prospect Day where you will participate in several screening events [e.g., physical ability test, written exam, document screening, fingerprinting].
+2. Attend Prospect Day where you will participate in several screening events [e.g., physical ability test, written exam, document screening, fingerprinting].

 3. Candidates will complete their National Testing Network Frontline National Written Exam at Prospect Day for FREE.
 Candidates who have taken the exam within the past year are exempt.
 Candidates who take the exam before attending an MPD Prospect Day are reminded to designate MPD as their intended department.